liurobinn/EulerApproximation/README.md

 # About
 Welcome to my approximation software using Euler's Method!
+This program approximates the initial value of the function using ```Euler's Method```

 # How to use EulerApproximation
 ## 1. Change the value of these variables before executing the program.